 So, what is the next best thing to a last will and testament?
 In the case of the Newsom family (and many others), the answer is estate distributions.
-These generated court records describing the estate of a deceased individual and naming each heir entitled to a portion of it.
-Estate distributions frequently spanned years and sometimes multiple generations, often proving relationships between people who were not even alive at the same time.
+Probate records describe a deceased person’s estate and name each heir entitled to a portion of it.
+In the past, estate distributions frequently spanned years and sometimes multiple generations, often proving relationships between people who were not even alive at the same time.
 In my journey to identify the parents of the Camden Newsoms, I have relied heavily on estate distributions stemming from the patriarch, Moses Newsom.

 Moses Newsom (b.
 1735) died in November 1805.
 His September 1805 will left a parcel of land on the Little Swamp in Northampton County near the Roanoke River to his wife Winnifred Newsom.
 He left one dollar to George Artist and his heirs and one dollar to the heirs of his daughter Tabitha Cumbo (Jinny Cumbo, Henry Cumbo, and John Cumbo).
 Moses left his cooping tools to his son Henry Newsom and forty shillings Virginia money to his son James Newsom.
 He left the remainder of his estate to be divided equally between each of his children (except those mentioned) by his son Nathaniel Newsom (his executor).